-Traveling is getting cheaper and more people explore the world every year.
-That’s great but it’s also a problem for photographers.
-Where we used to have the place all to ourselves, it’s now crowded.
+Traveling is getting cheaper.
+And more people explore the world every year.
+That’s great.
+But it’s also a problem for photographers.
+We used to have the place all to ourselves.
+Now, it’s crowded.
 Taking a photo without people seems impossible.

 But sometimes that’s not possible.
-You forgot your tripod or you discover when you’re already home that a person ruined your photo
+You forget your tripod or discover when you’re already home that someone ruined your photo.

-You’ll have to remove that person from the picture using Photoshop.
-Here’s a quick way to do that.
+So you must remove that person from the picture using Photoshop… Here’s a quick way to do that.

-How to Photoshop Pictures to Remove a Person
+How to Photoshop Someone Out of a Picture

-An easy way to to remove people from a picture is by using the clone stamp tool.
-But, it doesn’t work with every picture.
-Only by practicing, you’ll learn when you’ll be able to remove a person by using the clone stamp tool.
+The Clone Stamp tool is an easy way to remove people from a picture.
+But it doesn’t work with every picture.
+By practicing, you learn when to remove a person by using the Clone Stamp tool.